Reasons to Love Linux

 Reliability

-Linux doesn’t have that problem.
-Linux distributions are arranged in such a way that they can work without reinstallation for up to 10 years, and at the same time, there are no hangs and errors.
+Linux does not have that problem.
+Linux distributions can work without reinstallation for up to 10 years without hangs or errors.

-If you suddenly need to reinstall the system, then all program settings, wallpapers, files, and folders on the desktop will remain intact.
+If users need to reinstall the system, program settings, wallpapers, files, and folders on the desktop remain intact.
 They are stored in a separate section (/home).

 Security

-Linux is not susceptible to viruses.
-There is no virus for it.
-This cannot be said about Windows, for which hackers from all over the world have written a huge amount of malicious software.
+Linux has fewer viruses.
+There are almost none for it.
+This cannot be said about Windows, for which hackers worldwide have written a huge amount of malicious software.

 Quick Action

-An important feature of operating systems of the Linux family is their speed.
-Linux has a huge number of settings that allow you to disable unnecessary components, which in turn makes it possible to run the operating system on hardware with low performance.
-Windows OS, on the contrary, is very demanding on hardware.
+Linux systems are fast.
+Linux has many settings that allow disabling unnecessary components, making it possible to run the operating system on low-performance hardware.
+Windows, on the contrary, is demanding on hardware.

 Convenience

-Using the Linux OS is very convenient.
+Using Linux is convenient.
 The user interface of the system is very friendly and intuitive.
 All that is displayed on the computer screen is the GNOME desktop.

 Another convenient feature of Linux is the ease of installing software.
 All programs are installed through the “Application Center” (in the main menu) by pressing the “Install” button.
 At the same time, the system itself installs or downloads the necessary codecs and drivers.